 Evangel.
 Refers to the Gospel, the first four books of the New Testament.

-Hajj.
+Ḥajj.
 Pilgrimage taken by Muslims to Mecca at least once in a lifetime, as instituted in the Qur’án.

 Ḥamzih.
 “The Prince of Martyrs,” the title given to Muḥammad’s uncle, ‘Abdu’l-Muṭṭalib.

 Ḥijáz (Hejaz).
-A region in northwest present-day Saudi Arabia that is known for the Islámic holy city of Mecca, which lies within it.
+A region in northwest present-day Saudi Arabia that is known for the Islamic holy city of Mecca, which lies within it.

 Him Whom God shall make manifest.
 The messianic figure anticipated in the Bib’s writings as the one Who would come after Him and complete His mission.
 In 1863, Bahá’u’lláh declared that He was the one who had been foretold by the Báb.